learosema/boulders/README.md

 - GLSL and WGSL shaders
 - Building game mechanics incrementally via test-driven development
 - some basic Software Architecture principles, some SOLID but mostly "loose coupling" and depending on interfaces rather than implementations
+- "isomorphic TypeScript": The Canvas2D renderer used in the Frontend is re-used in Eleventy/node.js to generate preview images.

 ## Talk